syncfusion-content/windowsforms-docs/WindowsForms/Smith-Chart/Series.md

 ---
 layout: post
-title: Series customization in Syncfusion SfSmithChart control
+title: Series in Windows Forms Smith Chart control | Syncfusion
-description: This section describes the smith chart series and series line styles, visibility customization options
+description: Learn about Series support in Syncfusion Windows Forms Smith Chart (SfSmithChart) control and more details.
 platform: windowsforms
 control: SfSmithChart
 documentation: ug
 ---
-# Series
+# Series in Windows Forms Smith Chart (SfSmithChart)

 Chart series is the visual representation of given data.
 The following APIs are used for generating the series.